Presidential state car (Ireland)

 The Presidential State Car is the official state car of the President of Ireland.
 It is a 1947 Rolls-Royce Silver Wraith landaulette.
+It is used on state occasions and ceremonial events, but not for routine transportation.

 Origins

 Douglas Hyde, the first president of Ireland was provided with a state car, but his near fatal stroke early into his term of office meant that he rarely travelled in public.
 When he retired in 1945 the Irish state decided that, his successor, Seán T. O'Kelly, needed a special state vehicle for formal occasions.
 However what type of vehicle it should be caused an immediate row between the President-elect Seán T. O'Kelly and the Taoiseach, Éamon de Valera.
 O'Kelly wanted to have a state horse-drawn carriage whereas de Valera wished to have a car.

 Initially O'Kelly got his wish and he was transported to the 1945 Irish presidential inauguration in the landau of the late Queen Alexandra the Queen Mother, which had been hired specially from a Dublin livery company.
 The landau was accompanied by the Irish presidential Mounted Escort, the Blue Hussars.

 Contrary to expectations, the use of the landau proved a major success.
 In response, the new Irish state travel company, Córas Iompair Éireann (CIÉ) offered to build a special presidential carriage for use on state occasions.
 However, in his enthusiasm for the project and contrary to warnings that the horses had not yet been fully trained to deal with crowds, the President insisted that the new carriage, drawn by horses, be used to bring him to the historic Dublin Horse Show at the Royal Dublin Society in August 1946.
 The crowds stood up and cheered as the President and Mrs O'Kelly entered the showgrounds in the carriage.
 The horses took fright, reared up and the coach jackknifed.
 De Valera seized the moment and abolished the use of the presidential carriage (except for going to the RDS).
 Instead he ordered that the Irish state buy a new Rolls-Royce.
 The Blue Hussars were abolished the following year.